 ARTICLE 2

-After the donation is delivered, the medical equipment donated shall belong to the Government of Georgia and shall be used for the continuation of their health services.
-The mentioned equipment shall be delivered according to the procedures to be agreed later.
+After the donation is delivered, the medical equipment shall belong to the Government of Georgia and shall be used for the continuation of health services, mainly to meet health requirements of the population of Abkhazia.

+ARTICLE 3

+The Ministry of Health of the Republic of Turkey and the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia shall be in charge of the implementation of this Agreement.

 ARTICLE 4